code/creativity/culture curriculum design workshop

 One more thing to keep in mind: in the next group work session you’ll be writing a set of assessment criteria which will be used to assess the submissions for your assessment task.
 So you don’t have to worry about writing them down formally just yet, but keep that in mind as you design your assessment task.

-Let’s spin the wheels!
+Let’s spin the wheels! {#spin-the-wheels}

 You don’t get to pick the code concept/cultural problem/creative process triad which forms the basis for your assessment task.
 Instead, we’ll spin the code/creativity/culture wheels4 and let fate5 decide.

-the code wheel
+The code wheel

 This wheel selects the tool/concept which the students need to leverage (and in doing so, understand) in their submission.
 This is deliberately broad—you can (and should) narrow it down in your assessment task.
 Don’t get hung up on the “code” moniker, think about it as a computing/computer science tool/concept more broadly.

-the creativity wheel
+The creativity wheel

 This wheel selects the creative medium through which the student will explore the problem.

-the culture wheel
+The culture wheel

 This wheel selects the problem/challenge facing our culture/society to explore (and perhaps comment on) through the work.
 Again, you might want to narrow it down to a particular angle on this problem, although it’s worth thinking about how to leave students to wrestle with what they think about the problem, not just picking a theme which implies that there’s only one “right approach”.